 Before you can set up your free email domain, you need to determine if the one you want is available.
 To search available domains, use the Bluehost domain search tool below.

-Choosing your domain name is one of the most important steps in getting a free email address since it is part of how your business is represented online.
+Choosing your domain name is one of the most important steps in getting a free business email address since it is part of how your business is represented online.
 To ensure you pick the best possible option, make sure that your domain matches your existing business name and branding, is easy to remember, and is professional.

 Here are the top tips for coming up with a domain name:

-- Use .com whenever possible: People tend to assume that business websites end in a .com extension; by ensuring your domain ends in .com, you are avoiding any confusion; users also seem to trust .com domains over other business domains, such as .net, .co and .io; this extension might also have search engine optimization (SEO) benefits for your website
+- Use .com whenever possible: People tend to assume that business websites end in a .com extension; by ensuring your domain ends in .com, you are avoiding any confusion; users also seem to trust .com domains over other business domains, such as .net, .co and .io; this extension might also have search engine optimization (SEO) benefits for your business website

 - Include keywords in your domain name: Adding targeted keywords to your domain name can help make your domain more memorable while ensuring it ranks higher in Google search results; consider adding in your location and any relevant keywords people might search for; for more assistance, use a tool like Ubersuggest to find high-ranking keywords